openafsfoundation/openafsfoundation.org/about/board/index.md

 the Washington, DC, metro area, mentoring in a program by Women in Technology in the capitol, and a successful East Coast animal rescue.

-Dr. Ziemer can be reached at <emziemer@sinenomine.net>.
+Margarete can be reached at <emziemer@sinenomine.net>.